 You can find more information and ideas for your wedding service in church from the Church of England's website:-

-For an informal discussion the options available to you, you are welcome to contact the Chaplain by email at or by telephoning the Chaplaincy Wardens on +33 (0)6 02 60 73 17
+For an informal discussion about the options available to you, you are welcome to contact the Area Dean, Rev'd Tony Lomas on +33-(0)6 72 31 72 87

 As well as being emotionally painful, the many practical things that need to be done after someone has died can be confusing and exhausting.
 Going with this difficult time in your native country can be hard enough.
 However, in another country we may be faced with a minefield of additional concerns, amongst which are the language barrier, understanding a different system from the United Kingdom, or, if you wish your loved one to be returned to the United Kingdom for burial, issues associated with repatriation.
 Timescales for arranging and conducting funerals are considerably shorter than we are used to in the UK, and this can place an extra pressure who may feel that they are being rushed.